ali-tm-amin/eng99_IaC_Ansible/README.md

 #### SSH into aws app through controller

-- We need to have the eng99.pem to be able ssh to aws ec2
+- We need to have the devops.pem to be able ssh to aws ec2
-- To copy the eng99.pem folder from local to vagrant follow these comands below:
+- To copy the devops.pem folder from local to vagrant follow these comands below:

       - first `vagrant plugin install vagrant-scp`
       - then `vagrant scp <some_local_file_or_dir> [vm_name]:<somewhere_on_the_vm>`